What Happens to Your Home Care Package Funds?

 What Are Home Care Package Funds?

-Any additional fees agreed with your provider.
+Any additional agreed fees

-Meals and shopping help
+Meals and shopping support

 Transport